neonmik/Wave-Machine-Firmware/README.md

     - Think about adding MIDI capability, as it IN will be handled on core1 and priority/arp is handled on core0... may need a mialbox back? or a midi message queue...

 - Improve Settings funtionality:
-    - Test Factory Restore function!
     - Develop way of exporting presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include:
     - Finesse soft start code - currently takes too long to get going and still isnt perfect.
     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

-- Improve ADSR code:
-    - Think this is fixed, Test it!
-(This was down to values being all over the place in the ADSR and Synth code, I've now made sure everything is aligned:- Bug: Clipping output signal (I believe) | When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.)

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)